Chemaclass/chemaclass.com/content/blog/2021-06-01-conformity-experiments.md

 +++
+title = "Conformity experiments" description = "To what extent do social forces alter people's opinions?
+Which aspect of the group influence is most important — the size of the majority, or the unanimity of opinion?"
+[taxonomies]
+tags = [ "experiment", "psychology", "people", "humanity" ]
+[extra]
-title = "Conformity experiments" description = "The uncomfortable truth about human nature" [taxonomies] tags = [ "experiment", "psychology", "people", "humanity" ] [extra] static_thumbnail = "/images/blog/2021-06-01/cover.jpg"
+subtitle = "The uncomfortable truth about human nature" static_thumbnail = "/images/blog/2021-06-01/cover.jpg"
 +++

 ![blog-cover](/images/blog/2021-06-01/cover.jpg)

 To what extent do social forces alter people's opinions?
 Which aspect of the group influence is most important — the size of the majority, or the unanimity of opinion?

 <!-- more -->